tpwrules/emdash/README.md

 The simulator requires some additional Python packages to operate.

 * Open a command prompt
-* Run the command `python -m pip install cffi numpy pygame`
+* Run the command `python3 -m pip install cffi numpy pygame` or `py -3 -m pip install cffi numpy pygame` (on Windows)

 #### Installing Visual C++ Build Tools
 The build tools provide the compiler used to compile the application for simulation.
 You try to compile the application to see if the tools are already installed.
 If they are not, an installation is necessary.